Which NFL stadiums will allow fans at games during Wild Card Weekend?

 (5) Baltimore Ravens at (4) Tennessee Titans – Nissan Stadium

-- The Titans are expected to allow spectators at 21% of the stadium’s capacity.
+- The Titans will have fans at Sunday’s game, although they have not disclosed a number the team allowed spectators at 21% of the stadium’s capacity during the regular season.

 (7) Chicago Bears at (2) New Orleans Saints – Mercedes-Benz Superdome